Alekamerlin/walkman-dap-guide/README.md

 # Walkman DAP Guide

-A user friendly guide to using Walkman DAP players.
+A user-friendly guide to using Walkman DAP players.

 ### NW-A50 (NW-A55/NW-A56/NW-A57)